First look: Malaysia's debut Café Kitsuné outlet at TRX, with prices

-A brand-new café heavyweight is set to join the fray at The Exchange TRX, bringing along with it an unmistakable sense of Parisian chic.
-Join us as we take the wraps off Malaysia’s pioneering Cafe Kitsune outlet.
+After the likes of El&n and Bacha Coffee, a brand-new café heavyweight, Cafe Kitsune is set to join the fray at The Exchange TRX in Malaysia, bringing along with it an unmistakable sense of Parisian chic.
+If you’re visiting the KL outpost – the first in the country – here’s what to expect, from interiors to city specials.

 Maison Kitsuné has a rather unconventional origin story.
 While the Franco-Japanese brand may have gained global acclaim for its unmistakably laid-back apparel punctuated by endearing notes of mischievous whimsy, it didn’t start off selling fuzzy sweaters and fox-print tote bags.